 At Robin, I saw one of our sales team members, with no engineering background, spin up a Cassandra cluster with a couple of clicks and then secure IOPS with a few more clicks.
 Even crazier, he then deployed Oracle and Hortonworks on the same hardware.
 This is what I call simple…

 While I have great appreciation for our sales folks, honestly, they do not really know anything about defining an application pipeline and all its components for deployment over multiple nodes.
-This is where the full power of a true Application Virtualization Platform is – smaller teams bringing applications online faster with lesser resources.
+This is where the full power of a true Robin Cloud Platform is – smaller teams bringing applications online faster with lesser resources.

 We even took the Application Virtualization one step further and applied all the application lifecycle management to it so it is not limited to the initial deployment (like orchestration tools), but also extended to runtime scale in/out, entire application snapshots (and time travel), application cloning and IOPS guaranty to protect from noisy neighbors and DDOS and alike.

 Last but not least – why Platform?